atomjoy/vscode/DEVPACKAGE.md

-# How to add github packages in repository
+# How to dev package in repository

-The Laravel application package development.
+Development of the compositor package in repository.

 ## Add dev packages